1. Operator Compliance

 4. Route Navigation And Optimisation

-When an operator is designing home-to-school transport routes it is important for them to consider the following questions:
+When an operator is designing home-to-school shuttle services it is important for them to consider the following questions:

 5. Regulatory Adherence

 The 1996 Education Act outlines the law surrounding school transport, and in 2014, the Government issued statutory guidance on home-to-school services, promoting sustainable travel.
 Public Service Vehicle Accessibility Regulations (PSVAR) legislated accessibility requirements were introduced back in 2000 and such provisions covered vehicles with a capacity greater than 22 providing a local or scheduled service.

 Zeelo As A Suitable Option For Running A Home To School Transport Service